Ajaikrishna11/pen-to-voice/README.md

 Welcome to the handwritten text recognition (HTR) pipeline, where you can detect and read words in scanned pages with ease.

 # Features:
-## Word Detection:
-    The pipeline employs a robust word detection algorithm that can accurately identify individual words in scanned pages, regardless of their orientation, size, or style of handwriting.
+**Word Detection:** The pipeline employs a robust word detection algorithm that can accurately identify individual words in scanned pages, regardless of their orientation, size, or style of handwriting.

-## Word Reading:
-    Once the words are detected, a sophisticated optical character recognition (OCR) engine is employed to convert the handwritten text into machine-readable format.
+**Word Reading:** Once the words are detected, a sophisticated optical character recognition (OCR) engine is employed to convert the handwritten text into machine-readable format.
 This allows for seamless access, indexing, and further analysis of the textual content.

-## Configurable Settings:
-    The pipeline provides flexibility through configurable settings.
+**Configurable Settings:** The pipeline provides flexibility through configurable settings.
 Users can fine-tune parameters such as the minimum word height, line clustering thresholds, and more, to adapt the system to their specific requirements.

-## Demo Application: T
-    he included demo application showcases the pipeline's capabilities by processing sample images and providing visual representations of the detected words.
+**Demo Application:** The included demo application showcases the pipeline's capabilities by processing sample images and providing visual representations of the detected words.
 This allows users to quickly grasp the potential of the system.

 # Overview